 There are three main types of pancreas transplantation:

-Pancreas Transplant Alone- For patients with type 1 diabetes who have severe, frequent hypoglycemia but good kidney function, pancreas transplant alone is a good option.
+Pancreas Transplant Alone- For patients with type 1 diabetes who have severe, frequent hypoglycemia but good kidney function, a pancreas transplant alone is a good option.

 Simultaneous pancreas-kidney transplant (SPK)- When the pancreas and kidney are transplanted from the same deceased donor at the same time, this is known as a simultaneous pancreas-kidney transplant (SPK).
 End-stage renal disease (ESRD) or end-stage kidney disease, which may require a kidney transplant, is one of the most devastating complications of type 1 diabetes.
 You must take antirejection medication for the kidney and continue to take insulin if you have a kidney transplant without a pancreas transplant.
 Diabetes has the potential to harm the new kidney as well as other organs.
 Successful combined kidney-pancreas transplants reduce diabetes deterioration and eliminate the requirement for insulin therapy in newly transplanted kidneys.
 A patient's replacement kidney and pancreas would come from the same donor in the best-case scenario.